Map Chart

 The ‘Map Points’ Data Worksheet can be found in Data Worksheet Examples.
 You may need to download the examples.zip file from GitHub into your environment.
 (This requires access to Enterprise Manager.)
 See Import and Export Assets for instructions on how to import.

-2. Press the ‘Select Chart Style’ button auto chart type.
+2. Press the ‘Select Chart Style’ button Select Chart Style.
 Choose the ‘Map’ style.
-Press the ‘Apply’ button submit (or double-click the ‘Map’ icon).
+Press the ‘Apply’ button Apply (or double-click the ‘Map’ icon).

 The Chart Editor now provides a ‘Geographic’ field.